dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 ---
 title: Domain Auto-Renewal
-excerpt: The auto-renewal service reduces the risk of a domain expiring by renewing the domain automatically within 30 days of expiration.
+excerpt: Auto-renewal reduces the risk of a domain expiring by renewing the domain automatically within 30 days of expiration.
-categories:
+categoris:
 - Domains
 ---